 Chocolate is by no means as healthy as fruits or vegetables.
 Chocolate's

 antioxidants are delivered in a high-calorie, high-fat, fiber-free package.
-Here are some of other dangers that lurk when eating too much of a good thing: Excess intake of fats can lead to higher levels of LDL (bad) cholesterol
+Here are some of the other dangers that lurk when eating too much of a good thing: Excess intake of fats can lead to higher levels of LDL (bad) cholesterol

 Weight gain—excess weight is linked to